-Before Getting in a Car, You Need to See This
+Getting in a Car?
+Wait ‘Til You See This

 Say you’re getting a lift to school or a friend’s house.
-What do you do when you get into the car?
+What do you do when you get in the car?
 Look at your phone?
 Daydream?
-At last count, 3183 kids age 19 years and younger died in motor vehicle crashes.
+At last count, in 2016, 2,820 kids age between 13 and 19 died in motor vehicle crashes.
 Are there any in your school?

-Before you get in a car — driving or a passenger, even in Uber or Lyft — you can look out for yourself by paying attention.
+Before you get in a car pay attention!
+As driver or passenger, even in an Lyft or Uber, you can look out for yourself.

 You have limited options once you are a passenger.
 You’re in a better position to advocate your own safety before getting in!